 "We will continue to defend members' terms and conditions and to defend public interest journalism at a time when media freedom is under threat."

 Scan here if you care about journalism.

 Journalists' Charity

-Supporting journalists nationwide

 Pressure rises over firing and rehiring on worse terms

 THE NUJ has joined the TUC and a coalition of sister unions and politicians calling on the government to introduce measures to end fire-and-rehire moves.

-The union is tackling fire and rehire tactics in the media industry where
+The union is tackling fire and rehire tactics

-companies use the threat of job losses or actual dismissals to force through inferior terms and conditions.
+in the media industry where companies use the threat of job losses or actual dismissals to force through inferior terms and conditions.

-Michelle Stanistreet,

-NUJ general secretary,

-said: "Trading on

-people's fear to strongarm

-them into taking pay cuts

-or accepting poorer

-contractual terms is disgraceful

-behaviour that the prime minister

-should kick into touch."
+Michelle Stanistreet, NUJ general secretary, said: "Trading on people's fear to strongarm them into taking pay cuts or accepting poorer contractual terms is disgraceful behaviour that the prime minister should kick into touch."

 Recently, the union condemned a move to terminate the contracts of journalists working at the Oxford Mail and The Oxford Times, with re-employment being conditional on accepting worse terms and conditions.
 Newsquest issued the termination notices after NUJ members at the titles rejected a proposal to end time-and-a-half pay for working on bank holidays (excluding Christmas Day, Boxing Day and New Year's Day).

-This would affect around 15 journalists, with the greatest impact falling on

-the newsdesk, the sports reporter and the sole remaining sub, who are most likely to work on bank holidays.
-Reporters already work many hours overtime to cover for redundancies and
+This would affect around 15 journalists, with the greatest impact falling on the newsdesk, the sports reporter and the sole remaining sub, who are most likely to work on bank holidays.
+Reporters already work many hours overtime to cover for redundancies and unfilled vacancies.

-unfilled vacancies.

-Anna Wagstaff, secretary of the Oxford and district NUJ branch, said: "The practice of ripping up staff contracts to force

-through worse terms and conditions has been widely condemned not just by trade unions but by MPs across the political spectrum.
+Anna Wagstaff, secretary of the Oxford and district NUJ branch, said: "The practice of ripping up staff contracts to force through worse terms and conditions has been widely condemned not just by trade unions but by MPs across the political spectrum.
 We are horrified to see such despotic tactics being used by a local paper that likes to present itself as a watchdog of democracy and accountability."

+Recognition win at Iran station

+THE UNION has won recognition at TV broadcaster Iran International after a long campaign by NUJ members and officials to achieve a formal voluntary agreement.
+This means union members will have a say in negotiating pay, hours and holidays and will be properly represented in decision making.

+Iran International is owned by Volant Media and broadcasts from London.
+Launched in 2017, it employs nearly 150 journalists.

+Paul Siegert, NUJ national broadcasting organiser, said: "After more than two years of hard work, we are delighted to finally sign a recognition agreement.
+This is a real tribute to our members who have fought hard to achieve this.
+We look forward to working more closely with management in the future and I'm sure this agreement will benefit everyone."

+We are horrified to see

+such tactics used by a

+itself as a watchdog of

+Oxford and district NU

+paper that presents

+democracy and

+accountability

+Anna Wagstaff

 branch

-We are horrified to see such tactics used by a paper that presents itself as a watchdog of democracy and accountability

-Anna Wagstaff

-Oxford and district NUJ

 inbrief...

 REACH DIGITAL AD SALES BEAT PRINT

 Digital advertising revenue has overtaken print for the first time at Reach, which publishes the Mirror, Express and Star and many regional titles.
 Digital revenues were up 35 per cent year on year between early December and late April.
 Print revenue was down 10.4 per cent year on year.

-.....

 NATIONAL WORLD SAVES £4 MILLION

 David Montgomery's National World has made £4 million in annual cost savings at JPI Media.
 The group, which bought the regional publisher in December, expects to find another £1 million this year.
 The savings will be spent on decentralising newsrooms.

-.....